schadenfreude2030/iannwtf-project/README.md

 This repository contains an AI which is able to play Flappy Bird.
 The AI is based on Dueling Double Deep Q Learning.
-For training the AI a Flappy Bird gym was developed (also contained in this repo).
+In order to train the AI, a Flappy Bird gym was developed which is also contained in this repository (see `./FlappyBirdGym`).
+Its usage will be explained at the end of the README.
 It supports both a window and a no window mode.

 ![Alt Text](./media/game_window.gif)

-The AI was pretrainied (weights in `./saved_model`) for 810 episodes.
+The AI was pretrainied for 810 episodes.
+The weights are saved in `./saved_model`.
 Besides, `PlayGame.py` enables to see the AI in action (see "Game Window: See results").